ahmadardani/0x88/README.md

 # 0x88
-This repository contains an e-commerce website project, developed as part of college web development coursework.
+I've changed it.
+This repository will be my assignment for my statistics college course.